 Nintendo is going to bring Camelot-developed Mario Tennis Aces for its Switch by June 22.
-It has already been shown off via its public beta version that proved to be a most attractive Mario sports game after two generations.
-The game is a simple tennis video game with easy gameplay, 17 characters including Mario, 5 courts, and several modes, with an Activity Zone coming soon.
+It has already been shown off via its public beta version, which proved to be the most attractive Mario sports game after two generations.
+The game is a simple tennis video game with easy gameplay, 17 characters, including Mario, 5 courts, and several modes, with an Activity Zone coming soon.

 The official website for the game offers a separate section on how to play with detailed guides.
-This includes 10 kinds of shots, and three basic situational strategies: racket breaking, zone speed, and energy gauge.
+This includes 10 shots and three basic situational strategies: racket breaking, zone speed, and energy gauge.

-There are three classic shots for the player: slice, flat, and topspin.
-Teenage gamers may have themselves sharpening decision-making skills based on spot-on one-of-three choice while having fun all the way!
+The player has three classic shots: slice, flat, and topspin.
+Teenage gamers may have themselves sharpening decision-making skills based on spot-on one-of-three choices while having fun all the way!
 An incorrect shot choice pushes back your character a bit in the game.

 At the start of the game, a basic short tutorial shows special shots and calls gamers well to get on the court and play.
-But mechanical depth has not been covered by Nintendo, keeping mysteries for ‘pro’ gameplay.
+But Nintendo has not covered mechanical depth, keeping mysteries for ‘pro’ gameplay.
 Then again, it was the beta version, and the launch may address the inconveniences.

-As for modes, the most notable is the Adventure mode that’s based on a storyline featuring Waluigi teaming up with Wario.
-The Swing mode lets 1 to 4 players to develop on shot selection, using intuitive motion control.
-Additionally, there are a Tournament mode, 3 tourneys based on difficulty levels, 1 to 4 players for Free Play, 2 to 4 Players for Local Play, and 1 to 2 players for Online Play.
+As for modes, the most notable is the Adventure mode, that’s based on a storyline featuring Waluigi teaming up with Wario.
+The Swing mode lets 1 to 4 players develop on the shot selection using intuitive motion control.
+Additionally, there is a Tournament mode, 3 tourneys based on difficulty levels, 1 to 4 players for Free Play, 2 to 4 for Local Play, and 1 to 2 for Online Play.